 The most common tumors treated at AMC are: lymphoma, mast cell tumors, feline injection site sarcomas, osteosarcoma, soft tissue sarcoma and mammary gland tumors, but any pet with any type of cancer can be cared for by the Oncology Service.

-Our specialists strive to minimize side effects and optimize tumor reduction to achieve a remission or cure.
+Our specialists strive to minimize side effects and optimize tumor reduction to achieve a remission and provide your pet with the best possible quality of life.

-In some cases, surgical removal of tumors, either alone or in combination with other treatments, cures or controls cancer.
+In some cases, surgical removal of tumors, either alone or in combination with other treatments, can control cancer and provide the best quality of life for your pet.

 Other pets may benefit from the following routinely administered treatments: